jdelrue/jumpscale_core/docs/howto/camelcase_convert.md

-Ok so after evaluating the alternative (dynamic substitute) it was decided to add a JSBase.__getattr__ which does live detection of whether a function is being called as camel_case or camelCase.
-The live detection allows the callee to be converted to camelCase, and if the CALLER happens to accidentally use camel_case, log that fact, and return the **CAMELCASED** version of the function **TRANSPARENTLY**.
+Ok so after evaluating the alternative (dynamic substitute) it was decided to add a JSBase.__getattr__ which does live detection of whether a function is being called as snake_case or camelCase.
+The live detection allows the callee to be converted to camelCase, and if the CALLER happens to accidentally use snake_case, log that fact, and return the **CAMELCASED** version of the function **TRANSPARENTLY**.

 This allows applications to keep on working and to transition safely